tbarbette/npf/README.md

 You can customize the output of NFP by passing different arguments.
 Below, you can find some of the common outputs:

-* **pandas [PATH]** NFP produces a Pandas dataframe if you use this argument.
+* **--pandas [PATH]** NFP produces a single Pandas dataframe if you use this argument.
 Later, you can load the dataframe for post-processing.
 The following code shows one example for a sample dataframe (i.e., `test-pandas.csv`) with two variables (i.e., `X` and `Y`).
 Line `3` produces the median of multiple runs, while line `4` shows values of all runs in a list, which can be used for a boxplot.

 ```python
 1 import pandas as pd